 You’d think I would be happy that Starbucks offered organic soy milk, but I’m not.

-Starbucks decided to eliminate cow’s milk as an option some time ago (which does make me happy), but there are still some non-organic ingredients that are allowed in organic foods.
+There are still some non-organic ingredients that are allowed in organic foods.
 No, it doesn’t make any sense to me either.
 In this case, it’s a derivative of seaweed called carrageenan that causes intestinal inflammation and is carcinogenic once consumed.
 Carrageenan is also in their cakes, scones, and yogurt.

 This is why it’s so important to look more deeply into the things we eat.
 Companies are getting more savvy in saying one thing and doing another.